 Even small children who watch cartoons can tell you that bulls, despite being domesticated, can be aggressive and dangerous.
 It is also well known that with most domesticated animals, if you leave the door or fence open, they will leave.

 Domestication is the process of modifying a species, via the process of selective breeding, to optimize them for a human need.
 These following facts must be firmly understood:

 - Domestication is not always taming.

 - Producing a domesticated animal does not adhere to any strict time frame (i.e, it does not take thousands of years).

-- Whether or not an animal can be considered domesticated is completely arbitrary
+- Whether or not an animal will be considered domesticated is completely arbitrary.